 Options for the Bachelor of Science, Physics

 Provides a general overview of the field, without a clear specialization in any specific area of physics.
 Ideal for students who want a general formation and a broad selection of subjects.
 It is useful for any job where technical knowledge is a must.
-View suggested curriculum.
+View suggested sequence of courses.

 Provides an in-depth concentration for students who want to learn about physics in detail.
 Two concentrations are offered and both include material about modern concepts and trends in the field.

 - Option A: Physics: This is a traditional option, with computational techniques representing a current trend for problem solving.
 Students can choose to specialize in experimental or theoretical physics.
 Beneficial to students who want to find employment after graduation or continue studying physics or engineering at the graduate level.
 Students can work in the areas of engineering, telecommunications or scientific software development.
-View suggested curriculum.
+View suggested sequence of courses.

 An excellent choice for students interested in research and graduate studies since a research project is required for graduation.
 Normally, students apply for entry into the honours program after starting in the specialization.
 The program requires a high academic standing to enter and remain in.